School Science Lessons

 Prunus armeniaca, Apricot, Daleys Fruit Trees

-Cherry, (Prunus avium), cherry, wild cherry, sweet cherry, bird cherry, all parts of plant except ripe fruit slightly toxic, cyanogenic glycosides, England, Rosaceae
+Cherry, (Prunus avium), wild cherry, sweet cherry, bird cherry, all parts of plant except ripe fruit slightly toxic, cyanogenic glycosides, England, Rosaceae

 9.3.3 Cherry flower

-Prunus avium, Cherry, Daleys Fruit Tree Nursery
+Prunus avium, Cherry, Daleys Fruit Trees

 Myrobalan plum, (Prunus cerasifera), abundant, used as rootstock, England, Rosaceae

-Prunus cerasifera, myrobalan-h29c rootstock, Daleys Fruit Tree Nursery
+Prunus cerasifera, myrobalan-h29c rootstock, Daleys Fruit Trees

 Plum, (Prunus domestica), common plum, English plum, (naturalized), Rosaceae

-Prunus domestica, Plum tree, Daleys Fruit Tree Nursery
+Prunus domestica, Plum tree, Daleys Fruit Trees

 The "plums" in plum cakes by Little Jack Horner and Xmas plum puddings are raisins!